 (Sybil’s POV)

-I went back to my place.
+I stormed back to my place.
 Even after marrying John and moving in with his family, I had decided to keep the apartment where I had been living ever since I started working for him.
-I still spent time there sometimes, whenever I needed to get away from Mrs. Rutherford or just to take some time for myself.
+It was better for my sanity if I had a way to escape from Mrs. Rutherford.
+I could only handle so much of her incessant demands and criticism.
+Plus, it was nice sometimes to have time to myself, where nobody could bother me.

-I sat down at my computer and got to work on preparing the divorce agreement and my letter of resignation.
+I sat down at my computer and wasted no time in preparing the divorce agreement and my letter of resignation.
+As my fingers angrily pounded the keys, I reflected on what a mistake I had made agreeing to this marriage.
 I couldn’t wait until John was out of my life for good!

 My phone rang.
 I sighed with frustration, thinking it might be John, but my spirits instantly lifted when I saw who it was.
 “Alex!”
 I exclaimed, happy to hear from him.
 John’s cousin Alex and I had met at school, and were close friends.
 He was the only son of John’s uncle, and had been in charge of the Rutherford Corporation’s overseas department for the past three years.
 The last time I saw him was at my and John’s wedding.
 We still kept in touch, but it wasn’t the same.